 Wondery has a lot of good podcasts, and this is one of them.
 Doctor Death is about Dallas neurosurgeon Christopher Duntsch whose patients would experience complications not long after their procedure because Duntsch was intentionally harming his patients.
 Listeners hear from victims and their families, and it discusses the blind faith we put in doctors that ended up changing his patients’ lives forever.

 For some reason this podcast hit me really hard.
 Kristin mysteriously disappeared from Cal Poly her freshman year of college in 1996 after being escorted to her on-campus dorm following a party.
 It’s so heartbreaking, like all these cases, and especially upsetting because it really sounds like they have the culprit from the research discussed by narrator Chris Lambert, but there are tons of roadblocks stopping a conviction.

-Cody Ko and Noel Miller are kings, and you’ve probably heard of or seen their YouTube videos (the Love Island ones are my personal favorite).
-Every podcast has a different topic, but they’re usually about pop culture, celebrities, and completely random things like types of bottle openers.
+Cody Ko and Noel Miller are peak comedy.
+Every TMG podcast has a different topic, but they’re usually about pop culture, celebrities, and completely random things like types of bottle openers.
 Cody and Noel are both comedians so every episode is full of humor, and they even have a few songs under their duo-group Tiny Meat Gang.

 I really, really like Emma Chamberlain.
 I like her vibe and a lot of what she has to say in her podcasts.
 I also think she low key controls the fashion industry, but that’s a topic for another time.
 In her podcast, Emma discusses about a large range of things like her thoughts and opinions, stories with friends, and deeper topics like in her Advice Session episodes.
 Overall, these episodes are an enjoyable listen and Emma please be my friend.